SQL++ Query Strings

 - Here

-is the database name against which the query is to run or the. .
-Use AS
+dataSourceis the database name against which the query is to run or the. .
+Use ASto give the database an alias you can use within the query.

-To use the current database, without specifying a name, use_
+To use the current database, without specifying a name, use_as the datasource.
+JOIN joinclause— use this optional argument to link data sources — seeJOINstatement.

 Example